kumarrus/Machine-Learning/kaggle/titanic/data/data_description.md

 **sibsp:** The dataset defines family relations in this way...
-Sibling = brother, sister, stepbrother, stepsister Spouse = husband, wife (mistresses and fianc�s were ignored)
+Sibling = brother, sister, stepbrother, stepsister Spouse = husband, wife (mistresses and fiancés were ignored)

 **parch:** The dataset defines family relations in this way...
 Parent = mother, father